swiftlang/swift-evolution/proposals/0526-deadline.md

 These absolute deadlines are composable and nestable to any set scope of a deadline.
 This means that when more than one `withDeadline` is nested the minimum of the expiration is taken.
-If any nested cases are differing clocks the deadline is adjusted to the minimum by aproximating the current deadline with the offset of the proposed expiration.
+If any nested cases are differing clocks the deadline is adjusted to the minimum by approximating the current deadline with the offset of the proposed expiration.

 ```swift